swaylock/hashtag-protocol/hashtag-docs/docs/develop/demo-app.md

     # Start the local blockchain.
     yarn node:hardhat

-    # Compile and deploy
+    # Compile and deploy to your local blockchain.
-    hh run --network localhost deploy/hardhat-upgrades/scripts/deploy_all.js
+    yarn deploy:hardhat
     ```

 ### Compile and deploy to local subgraph

 1. Start Docker desktop on your machine.
 If you don't have it, install it now.

-2. Add the three contract addresses (HashtagProtocol, ERC721HashtagRegistry,
-   HashtagAccessControls) to the appropriate section of the
-   `/hashtag-subgraph/subgraph.yaml` configuration file.

-3. If you've made any changes to your contracts, will need to copy the deployed contract
-    ABIs to the Subgraph abis folder.
-For example:

-    ``` bash
-    # From the project root.
-    cp hashtag-contracts/deployments/localhost/HashtagAccessControls.json hashtag-subgraph/abis/HashtagAccessControls.json
-    cp hashtag-contracts/deployments/localhost/HashtagProtocol.json hashtag-subgraph/abis/HashtagProtocol.json
-    cp hashtag-contracts/deployments/localhost/ERC721HashtagRegistry.json hashtag-subgraph/abis/ERC721HashtagRegistry.json
-    ```

-4. Once Docker is running, open another tab and start up the subgraph node as follows:
+2. Once Docker is running, open another tab and start up the subgraph node:

     ``` bash
     # navigate into the hashtag-subgraph graph-node directory.